Economy of Sierra Leone

-The economy of Sierra Leone is $8.39 billion by gross domestic product as of 2025.
+Sierra Leone has a developing economy.
+It generates $8.39 billion by gross domestic product as of 2025.
 Since the end of the Sierra Leone Civil War in 2002, the economy is gradually recovering with a gross domestic product growth rate between 4 and 7%.
 In 2024, the IMF ranked it the 149th largest economy in the world by PPP.

 Sierra Leone's economic development has always been hampered by an overdependence on mineral exploitation.
 Successive governments and the population as a whole have always believed that "diamonds and gold" are sufficient generators of foreign currency earnings and lure for investment.

 As a result, large scale agriculture of commodity products, industrial development and sustainable investments have been neglected by governments.
 The economy could thus be described as one which is "exploitative" - a rentier state - and based upon the extraction of unsustainable resources or non-reusable assets.

 Two-thirds of the population of Sierra Leone are directly involved in subsistence agriculture.
 Agriculture accounted for 58 percent national GDP in 2007.